-Top 12 Smart Home Devices for Echo Plus
+Top 12 Smart Home Devices for Amazon Echo in 2020

-The newest incarnation of the Amazon Echo Plus is more than just a conduit for music and Alexa commands.
-The second-gen Echo Plus has a Zigbee smart home hub hiding within that plump, plush exterior, and that makes it compatible with thousands of smart home devices that otherwise need a special hub to function.
-These are the best smart home devices to pair with one, whether they use Zigbee or just have Alexa compatibility built in.
+The Amazon Echo Plus (2nd Gen) and Echo Studio are more than just conduits for music and Alexa commands.
+Each device has a Zigbee smart home hub hiding within that plump, plush exterior, and that makes it compatible with thousands of smart home devices that might otherwise need a special hub to function.
+These are the best smart home devices to pair with one of Amazon's smart speakers, whether they use Zigbee or just have Alexa compatibility built-in.
+Many of these devices also work directly with all of the other great Echo devices through Amazon's Certified for Humans program.

 Philips Hue Starter Kit

-Technically, Hue lights can be used without a Philips Hue bridge thanks to Zigbee hub inside the Echo Plus, but you'll still need a Hue Bridge to get full functionality.
-This 2-bulb starter kit has everything you need to take full advantage of Hue's advanced features.
+Technically, Hue lights can be used without a Philips Hue bridge thanks to Zigbee hub inside the Echo Plus.
+However, you'll still need a Hue Bridge to get full functionality.
+This 4-bulb starter kit has everything you need to take full advantage of Hue's advanced features.

 TP-Link Kasa Smart Wi-Fi LED Light Bulb

-TP-Link's better known for its wonderful smart plugs and networking equipment, but its smart lights are quite capable, too.
+TP-Link's better known for its excellent smart plugs and networking equipment, but its smart lights are quite capable, too.
 Kasa has almost as impressive a color range and bulb selection as Philips Hue, and at far more affordable prices.

 Amazon Smart Plug